04 Sep 2020

 We have a fantastic line up of keynote speakers sharing inspirational stories and messages.

-Plus book a pre-conference full day workshop with Professor Guy Claxton or Catherine McCullough
+Plus book a pre-conference full day workshop with Professor Guy Claxton, Catherine McCullough or Tony Ryan

 Marcus motivates and inspires people to hit higher levels of performance and they leave his presentations with a fresh perspective on life.